openstack/networking-midonet/devstack/README.rst

 Starting in Kilo, MidoNet plugin implements LBaaS v1 following the advanced service driver model.
-To configure MidoNet as the LBaaS driver when running devstack, set the following in local.conf:
+To configure MidoNet as the LBaaS driver when running devstack, make sure the following is defined in local.conf:

 ::